Irish Baked Salmon and Cream Sauce

 How Long Does a Baked Salmon in Foil Take?

-Baking time varies with different salmon fillets according to their weight and thickness.
-The Chinook fillet I’m using is 2 pounds.
+Baking time varies depending on the weight and thickness of the salmon fillets.
+The Chinook fillet I'm using is 2 pounds.

-- The 2-pound salmon I used bakes in a foil packet at 375-degrees for 15 to 20 minutes.
+- The 2-pound salmon I used bakes in a foil packet at 375F for 15 to 20 minutes.

 - Cooking times will vary depending on the thickness of the salmon.